fallahn/osgc/did/readme.md

         mine_item

 Note some of the above commands are only available to the current game host.
 For a list of available commands at run time type `help`.

+###### Build Notes
+By default Desert Island Duel builds as a plugin for the OSGC frontend.
+However, setting the cmake variable `BUILD_STAND_ALONE` to true will build the game as a stand alone executable.